aplteam/Cider/mkdocs/docs/get-started.md

 ## Create a blank project

-		  ]CIDER.CreateProject <filepath>
+		  ]CIDER.CreateProject <projectpath>

-where `<filepath>` identifies a folder that is empty or does not exist.
+where `<projectpath>` identifies a folder that is empty or does not exist.

-Cider will create the folder as a Cider project, with an empty `APLSource` child folder, linked to a new namespace in your active workspace.
+Cider creates the folder as a Cider project, with an empty `APLSource` child folder, linked to a new namespace in your active workspace.

 	      ]CIDER.CreateProject /Users/sjt/tmp/myproj